Frojd/Frojd-Bedrock/docs/setting-up-deployment-with-circleci.md

 - Start by generating a new ssh-key (without a passphrase) for your stage environment
 - Run: `ssh-keygen -m PEM -t rsa -b 4096 -C "ci@frojd.se"`
 - When the "Enter file in which to save the key" prompt pops up, select a name for your key.
 I recommend naming it after the environment you wish to connect, such as `stage.example.com`, to makes it easier to identify which key belong where.
-- On the next prompt ("Enter passphrase"), press Enter
+- On the next prompt ("Enter passphrase"), leave empty and press Enter
-- On the next prompt ("Enter passphrase again"), press Enter
+- On the next prompt ("Enter passphrase again"), leave empty and press Enter
 - You now have two files:
-    - `stage.myserver.com` (your private key)
+    - `stage.example.com` (your private key)
-    - `stage.myserver.com.pub` (your public key)
+    - `stage.example.com.pub` (your public key)
 - Now repeat the steps above and generate a new set of key for production by following the same instructions we did for stage but with your production domain

 - Now that you have generated ssh keys for both stage and prod it is time to add your private key to Circle CI, so Circle CI can access your servers